How the BAP/HAP Auction works

 - BAP/HAP participant responsibilties: They will have access to a link to print MAS-formatted labels for what sold.
 These are to be attached to each bag.
 (This helps us sort the items to the correct buyer.)

-- Saturday: BAP/HAP participants need to drop off the MAS-labeled bags between 10:00am and 11:00am.
+- Saturday: BAP/HAP participants need to drop off the MAS-labeled bags between 9:30am and 10:15am.
 These persons may pick up their winnings a bit early once all their won items have been dropped off and sorted.
-All others should stop by to pick up their bags from 11:00am through 1:00pm.
-Due to the high number of buyers, we have extended pickup time to run until 1:00pm.
-Keep in mind that we may not have everyone's items sorted by 11:00, so if you arrive early, you may need to wait.
+All others should stop by to pick up their bags from 11:00am through noon.
+Keep in mind that due to unforeseen circumstances, we may not have everyone's items sorted by 11:00, so if you arrive early, you may need to wait.
 Both parties will be sent the address of the drop-off/pickup location.

 New this Auction: